Where is Jahi Turner?

 The Haunting Questions Remain

-Even though the case has now gone through the court system, the haunting questions still remain: Will we ever know what really happened to Jahi Turner and will he ever be found?
+Even though the court case has ended, the haunting questions still remain: Will we ever know what really happened to Jahi Turner and will he ever be found?
+I pray for his family, especially his mother, that he will be.